xandaschofield/stemmers/README.md

 files and removes stopwords from them based on an unstemmed stoplist (at present, 'en.txt' stolen from Mallet).

+**average_token_length.py**: Looks at the training set for each corpus and treatment and computes the average token length for the set.

 **VariationOfInformation.java**: Written by David Mimno.
 Compares two state files and uses assignments of words to topics to compute variation of information (VOI), a distance metric between clusterings (Meila, 2003).